dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 | Charge gain per turn | 0 |
 | Effects | Immediate death on application |

-Starved to Death is not a progression stage — it is a discrete status effect applied instantly when Famine reaches its maximum charge threshold.
-It causes the character to die immediately.
-Because it carries 1 charge at a fixed maximum of 1, it remains permanently on the character's status effect list after death and is never removed.
-When another character examines the body, the presence of this status effect indicates the cause of death was starvation.
+Starved to Death is the terminal stage of the hunger progression chain.
+When Famine reaches its maximum charge threshold the character's HungerState transitions to stage StarvedToDeath with charges set to 1 — and the character dies immediately.
+The StarvedToDeath stage is never cleared and persists on the body after death, so that any character examining the body can identify starvation as the cause of death.

 #### 5.6.2 Food Items and the Food Tag